 Retailers such as ALDI, Coles and Woolworths will accept a GFSI Standard as part of their Vendor Approval Criteria, and dependent on the nature of the product being supply to them, will require some additional criteria to be audited that are specific to each retailer.

-Recently, PwC’s Compliance Services has become an accredited Certification Body.
-PwC can now offer certification to various industries across multiple standards including HACCP and GFSI Standards – Helping our clients build more dependable food trust.
+PwC’s Compliance Services is an accredited Certification Body offering certification to various industries across multiple standards including HACCP and GFSI Standards – helping our clients build more dependable food trust.